Agoric/documentation/main/reference/zoe-api/zoe-helpers.md

 # ZoeHelper Functions

-The ZoeHelper functions extract common contract code and patterns into reusable helpers.
+The ZoeHelper functions provide convenient abstractions for accessing Zoe functionality from within contracts.
+In most cases, you pass a reference to zcf or one or more seats.

 All of the ZoeHelper functions are described below.
 To use any of them, import them directly from **@agoric/zoe/src/contractSupport/index.js**.
 For example, the following imports the two ZoeHelper functions **[assertIssuerKeywords()](#assertissuerkeywords-zcf-expected)** and **[assertProposalShape()](#assertproposalshape-seat-expected)**:

 ```js
 import {